Sepsis and Multiple Sclerosis

 Multiple sclerosis is a disease that affects your brain and nervous system.
 Currently, about 1 million people in the United States have MS. As with many progressive and chronic diseases, like diabetes or COPD, people with MS are at higher risk of contracting infections, which also puts them at higher risk of developing sepsis.

-Sepsis, which was often called blood poisoning, is the body’s life-threatening response to infection or injury.
+Sepsis is a life-threatening emergency that happens when your body’s response to an infection damages vital organs and, often, causes death.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

 Multiple sclerosis is a disease where nerve fibers, called myelin, are destroyed.
 No one knows yet what causes MS, but it is considered to be an autoimmune disorder as your immune system attacks the myelin.
 Your body needs these fibers to transmit messages within the central nervous system (CNS).
 These messages allow your brain to tell your body to do things, like use your finger to push an elevator button or your leg to take a step.